-People who had Polio years ago may now be experiencing new or increased symptoms.
-These can include new or increased muscle weakness and fatigue, with or without other symptoms like muscle and joint pain, muscle atrophy or wasting, breathing or swallowing difficulties, or cold intolerance.
+People who had polio years ago may now be experiencing new symptoms.
+These can include new or increased muscle weakness and fatigue with or without other symptoms like muscle and joint pain, muscle atrophy or wasting, breathing or swallowing difficulties or cold intolerance.
 These symptoms may be associated with Post Polio Syndrome (PPS) and can lead to a decline in function.
 However, there is much people can do to manage symptoms, including pacing.
 Specialist assessment may also be recommended.

-When people recovered from the original Polio, they often took part in intensive exercise and may now believe this can, as before, help them to regain muscle strength and function.
-But instead of regaining power, many describe that symptoms get worse.
+When people recovered from the original polio they often took part in intensive exercise and may now believe this can, as before, help them to regain muscle strength and function.
+But instead of regaining power, many describe the opposite.
 The Lane Fox Unit at St Thomas' Hospital in London recommends a holistic approach, taking the whole person into account, when designing a programme of rehabilitation or exercise.
-Although there may be benefits from some form of exercise, PPS requires broader management.
+Although there may be benefits from some form of exercise.
+PPS requires a broader management.

-This factsheet discusses a number of lifestyle adjustments such as pacing and energy conservation -which when used in everyday life and when doing exercise, can help to ease symptoms and maintain independence.
-It is based largely on information provided by the Lane Fox Unit, and we are grateful for its permission to use this.
+This factsheet discusses a number of lifestyle adjustments such as pacing and energy conservation, which when used in everyday life and when doing exercise can help to ease symptoms and maintain independence.
+It is based largely on information provided by the Lane Fox Unit and we are grateful for its permission to use this.

-1. Physical activity
+Physical activity

 Physical activity is generally thought to be an essential part of a healthy lifestyle.
-Some evidence suggests that appropriate exercise can improve the ability of people who have had Polio to take part in ongoing daily physical activity, and people should avoid being completely inactive.

-However, it is thought that too much activity can lead to an increase in symptoms, particularly fatigue in people living with PPS.
-There is a theory that overuse can contribute to a further decrease in function.
-This causes a dilemma for many people living with PPS - how much activity or exercise should they be doing?
+Some evidence suggests that appropriate exercise can improve the ability of people with polio to take part in ongoing daily physical activity and people should "be aware of inactivity!"
+However, it is thought that too much activity can lead to an increase in weakness and fatigue in people with polio.
+There is a theory that overuse can lead to a further decrease in function.
+This causes a dilemma for many people with PPS - how much activity or exercise should they be doing?

-The key is to find a manageable balance of activity and rest for each person.
-This can be difficult, as people who have had Polio are all unique, so everyone's balance is different.
+The key is to find the correct balance of activity and rest for each person.
+This can be difficult, as people with polio are all unique and so everyone's correct balance is different.